What Is a Lookup Table?

 Overusing Lookup Tables

-While lookup tables improve efficiency, excessive reliance on them can increase complexity.
-Avoid using lookup tables for simple queries that can be resolved through direct database queries.
+Although lookup tables can speed up data retrieval, relying on them excessively can increase system complexity.
+It’s better to avoid using lookup tables for simple queries that could be handled more efficiently with direct database queries.

 Not Indexing Keys